AudioKit/AudioKit/doc/README.md

 We support two ways of using opcodes.

-a) Any init function should specify everything that is required for an opcode to run.
+1. Any init function should specify everything that is required for an opcode to run.
 Using the initWithXXX method should try to ensure that the developer will see everything she needs to populate in order to create a working opcode.

-b) The problem with the first method is that it can look unwieldy.
+2. The problem with the first method is that it can look unwieldy.
 So, if the developer prefers, she should be able to alloc-init the class without any parameters and define parameters after the fact as properties.
 The developer is on her own to debug the CSD file, especially looking for (null)s when underspecifying the opcode.

 ### Implementation (.m) files
 As in header files, the default Apple comments are fine, except that the project name should be replaced with "Objective-Csound" and your import lines should always be minimized.
 Inside of implmentation files is where things should look "Csound-y" meaning that the original opcode names appear and you should use the short variable names from the Csounds.com manual.